Agadir Surfing Best Spots 2023

 If you’re looking for some of the best waves in Morocco, Imsouane surfing is the perfect choice for you.
 This traditional fishing village, located halfway between Agadir and Essaouir, has been called one of the most beautiful surfing spots in the world.
 The waves at Imsouane can reach eight hundred meters!
 Access is easy, and the surf school’s group will bring you to the point break in Imsouane bay.
 The wave here is long enough for beginners to drop their boards, but not so long that you’ll be wiped out.

 If you are a new surfer and you are looking for a spot to practice your art, then La Source surf break is a must-visit.
 This spot is renowned for its small, consistent waves and it has a great beach break vibe.
-Located around 20 km outside of Agadir, La Source is a great choice for beginners.
+Located around 20 km outside of Agadir, La Source is a great choice for beginners to try Agadir surfing.
 It offers both sand and reef sections, and the waves are generally consistent.
 The beach is very clean and rarely crowded, so it’s great for learning how to surf.

 Easy Surf Maroc